 Ma is not my favorite endearment for mother.
 It sounds so “country” and “backwoodsy” and where we live is far from that.
 But I am called Ma by my son.

 Understand, I never thought I would be a mother.
 I knew early on that I wouldn’t be able to have babies.
 I just knew.
 I was 30 when I found out the medical reason why.
 I remember my doctor bracing herself to tell this 30-year old unmarried woman that babies were not in my future.
 I’m sure she expected a “freak out” moment.
 I calmly assured her that I always knew and then I calmed her down.
-Coincidence or not, it was just a year later when I heard God tell me to parent this group of kids I now call my own.
+Coincidence or not, it was just years later when I heard God tell me to parent this group of boys I now call my own.

 Most of them don’t call me anything but Brenda.
 They have birth moms whom I love.
 Sometimes I get called “Mother” but it is usually in exasperation such as “Mother, sit there and let me take care of you.”